 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

-Transfer from main hotels in Quito (Casa Gangotena, Hilton Colon, Swissôtel, Marriott, Dann Carlton) and in Guayaquil (Hilton Colon, Oro Verde, Hampton Inn, Sheraton) to airport for flights to/from Galapagos; cabin accommodations aboard ship; all meals aboard ship; all shore activities and excursions; guide and lecture services; sea kayaks; glass-bottom boat outings; snorkeling gear and wetsuits; internet and Wi-Fi; luggage handling; medical care on board (but not the cost of medication); taxes and transfers on the island; fuel surcharge.
+Shared transfer from main hotels in Quito (Casa Gangotena, Hilton Colon, Sheraton, Marriott, Dann Carlton) and in Guayaquil (Hilton Colon, Oro Verde, Hampton Inn, Sheraton) to airport for flights to/from Galapagos; cabin accommodations aboard ship; meals aboard ship, coffee, tea, water, juices and non-alcoholic carbonated drinks; guide and lecture services; kayaking; glass-bottom boat outings; snorkeling gear and wetsuits; internet and Wi-Fi; luggage handling; medical care on board (but not the cost of medication); taxes and transfers in the island.
+Subject to change without notice.

 Airfare between Quito/Guayaquil and the Galapagos Islands:

 The flights between mainland Ecuador (Quito or Guayaquil) and the Galapagos Islands are an additional cost.
 To secure your seats on often overbooked flights, ExpeditionTrips must reserve these flights for you at the time of cruise booking.
-Approximate cost (including service fee): $450-$550 per adult; $250-$325 per child under 12 (copy of passport required).
+Approximate cost (including service fee): $450-$600 per adult; $250-$325 per child under 12 (copy of passport required).